-At a broader level, during the fall of 2010 a dispute raged within the regime over the relative powers of the executive and legislative branches.
+During the fall of 2010, a dispute raged over the relative powers of the executive and legislative branches.
 The proximate cause was Ahmadinejad's attempt to assert the primacy of the executive branch by refusing to carry out certain expenditures appropriated by the Majles and approved by the Expediency Council (headed by Ahmadinejad rival, Rafsanjani).
 That disagreement subsequently widened and became potentially more ominous when, in October 2010, the politically powerful Revolutionary Guard, in one of its publications, sided with the Majles.
-The dispute reignited a movement by some Majles deputies-shelved in early 2010 at the insistence of the Supreme Leader-to impeach or at least to formally question Ahmadinejad.
-Outright impeachment is unlikely because it would, under Iran's constitution, require certification of the Supreme Leader to be implemented, who reportedly views an impeachment as highly divisive and destabilizing.
-A further split was exposed in mid-November when the Majles voted to removed the President from the post of Chairman of the governing board of Iran's Central Bank.
-This dispute is widely considered part of the power struggle between Ahmadinejad and his political opponents, primarily Ali and Sadeq Larijani and Mohammad Baqr Qalibaf.
+A further split was exposed in mid-November when the Majles voted to removed the President from the post of chairman of the governing board of Iran's Central Bank.

-On another dispute, suggesting that the Supreme Leader sought to tamp down challenges to Ahmadinejad and preserve unity, the Supreme Leader sided primarily with Ahmadinejad in October 2010 in preventing Rafsanjani from placing the endowment assets of Islamic Azad University, which has branches countrywide, into a religious trust.
+On another dispute, the Supreme Leader sided primarily with Ahmadinejad in October 2010 in preventing Rafsanjani from placing the endowment assets of Islamic Azad University, which has branches countrywide, into a religious trust.
 That move would have permanently blocked Ahmadinejad from a government takeover of that university system.
 As noted above, the Supreme Leader and Ahmadinejad's attempts to sideline Rafsanjani gained further strength in March 2011 when they succeeded in persuading a majority of the Assembly of Experts to replace Rafsanjani as chair of the body, in favor of Mahdavi-Kani (mentioned above).